Akhrameev/SubmoduleMerged_Check/README.md

 To demonstrate the workflow, the repository contains three open pull requests, each linking to this submodule at a specific commit:

 1.  **PR 2: Unreachable Commit:** The submodule is pointed to a commit that *does not exist* in this repository (e.g., a typo in the commit SHA, or a commit that was never pushed).
 This will cause the workflow to fail, as the commit will be unresolvable.
+[See example PR#2](https://github.com/Akhrameev/SubmoduleMerged_Check/pull/2)
 2.  **PR 4: Merged Commit:** The submodule is pointed to a commit that *is* present in this repository and has already been merged into the `master` branch.
 The workflow should succeed in this case.
+[See example PR#4](https://github.com/Akhrameev/SubmoduleMerged_Check/pull/4)
 3.  **PR 5: Unmerged Commit:** The submodule is pointed to a commit that *is* present in this repository *but has not been merged* into the `master` branch (i.e., the commit exists on a feature branch but has not been pulled into `master`).
 The workflow should fail in this case, indicating that the changes need to be merged first.
+[See example PR#5](https://github.com/Akhrameev/SubmoduleMerged_Check/pull/5)

 ## Configuration